avast/gradle-docker-compose-plugin/README.md

 * Check [ContainerInfo.groovy](/src/main/groovy/com/avast/gradle/dockercompose/ContainerInfo.groovy) to see what you can know about running containers.
 * You can determine the Docker host in your Gradle build (i.e. `docker-machine start`) and set the `DOCKER_HOST` environment variable for compose to use: `dockerCompose { environment.put 'DOCKER_HOST', '192.168.64.9' }`
 * If the services executed by `docker-compose` are running on a specific host (different than Docker, like in CirceCI 2.0), then `SERVICES_HOST` environment variable can be used.
 This value will be used as the hostname where the services are expected to be listening.
+* If you need to troubleshoot a failing ComposeUp task, set `retainContainersOnStartupFailure` to prevent containers from begin forcibly deleted.
+Does not override `removeContainers`, so if you run `ComposeDown`, it will not be affected.